 1. What is New Hampshire Foreign LLC Registration?

-In New Hampshire, the term “foreign LLC” does not refer to an
+In New Hampshire, the term "Foreign LLC" does not refer to an

-It describes a limited liability company that was legally formed outside the State of
+international business.
+It describes a limited liability company that was legally formed

-within New Hampshire.
+activities within New Hampshire.

-Completing New Hampshire foreign LLC registration allows your existing
+Completing New Hampshire Foreign LLC registration allows your existing

-New Hampshire Secretary of State after approval of the
+New Hampshire Secretary of State

-Foreign Limited Liability Company Application for Registration,
+after approval of the Foreign Limited Liability Company Application for

 commonly referred to as a Certificate of Authority.

-2. When is New Hampshire foreign LLC registration required?
+2. When is New Hampshire Foreign LLC registration required?

-New Hampshire requires a foreign LLC to register if the company is considered to be transacting business in New Hampshire.
+New Hampshire requires a Foreign LLC to register if the company is considered to be transacting business in New Hampshire.
 While New Hampshire statutes do not provide a single, all-inclusive definition, the following ongoing activities generally trigger the registration requirement:

 - Maintaining an office, warehouse, storefront, or other physical business location in New Hampshire